oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-deductions.md

 Remember that your self employment work has to be conducted with a “reasonable degree of regularity” to be considered a business rather than a hobby.
 If your work is considered a hobby, you will not be able to take full advantage of the deductions listed below.
 If you have doubts about whether your work is actually a business, talk to an experienced accountant.
 As a general rule, if you don’t show profit for at least three out of five consecutive years, the IRS can decide that your work is a hobby if they are not otherwise convinced you are operating a legitimate business.

 With that in mind, let’s explore the different deductions a self-employed worker is entitled to.
-Keep in mind that the information is provided so that you can approach a tax professional from a place of knowledge.
-That’ll make the professional’s life easier(they’re dealing with hundreds of cases) and your life much easier.
+Keep in mind that the information should be verified by a tax professional.

 <h4>Accounting</h4>
-Yes, you’re allowed to deduct accountant fees from your income.
+You’re actually allowed to deduct accountant fees from your income.
 This includes but is not limited to accounting. bookkeeping, tax return preparation, and tax advice.
 You can even deduct the subscription cost of accounting and tax software used to determine your tax liability.

 <h4>Home Office</h4>
 When you set up a home office, there are various items that can be deducted.
 You can add up the total expenses and deduct them from your gross income.
 You don’t have to have a home-based business to set up a home office deduction.
 The space can be a traditional office, workshop, studio, warehouse, store, or showroom.
 “Home” is not limited to a house but also includes apartments, lofts, trailers, mobile homes, and detached structures that are part of your residence like garages, sheds, or other buildings.